01 of 07

-In the photo on this page you can see the hearts being punched from a thick piece of green paper which has been split and opened to make a thinner layer of paper more suitable for 1:24 scale leaves.Continue to 4 of 7 below.
+In the photo on this step, you can see the hearts were punched from a thick piece of green paper that has been split and opened to make a thinner layer of paper more suitable for 1:24 scale leaves.Continue to 4 of 7 below.

 04 of 07

 To make flowers for your miniature morning glory vines, punch paper circles from lightweight colored or white paper.
-There are a wide range of colors and patterns of morning glories.
+There is a wide range of colors and patterns of morning glories.
 Most have white bases on the flower.
-All have a slight star shaped coloration in the center of the flower.
-When you have punched out the colored circles for your flowers, use a sharp water color pencil, or a colored drawing pen to mark 5 pointed stars on the petals as shown.
+All have a slight star-shaped coloration in the center of the flower.
+When you have punched out the colored circles for your flowers, use a sharp watercolor pencil, or a colored drawing pen to mark 5 pointed stars on the petals as shown.

 05 of 07